adalbertjnr/downscaler/README.md

 ## Downscaler

-Project for downscale kubernetes deployments with time criteria by namespaces
+Project for downscale kubernetes deployments with time rules by namespaces

 ```yaml